ivanamat/cakephp3-aclmanager/README.md

 * Not known.

+## Changelog

+### v1.0.5
+* Fixed bug on "Update ACOs".
+Now use AclExtras to update ACOs.
+* Use *AclManager.aros* to set AROs models.
+This make the plugin more configurable.
+* Added *AclManager.admin* param to set admin prefix.
+This param is boolean type.

 ## About CakePHP 3.x Acl Manager

 CakePHP 3.x - AclManager is a single plugin for manage CakePHP 3.x ACLs, based on the [original idea](https://github.com/FMCorz/AclManager) of [Frédéric Massart (FMCorz)](https://github.com/FMCorz) for CakePHP 2.x.